dstiscar/cmpm-121-f25-d3-dstiscar/README.md

 - [x] create a player interface
 - [x] use arrow keys to move player
 - [x] generate new cells when as the player moves
-- [ ] make cells despawn when out of range
+- [x] make cells despawn when out of range
+- [x] add minor tweaks with token value
+- [ ] add instructions on how to move
+- [ ] display token value for every cell